mirfan899/sppas/Packager/doc/02_interface/23_gui_main.md

 Installing plugins is a very useful solution to extend the features of SPPAS.
 Several plugins are available for download in the main site of SPPAS.
 The plugins of SPPAS are installed in a folder with name "plugins" in the main directory of SPPAS.
-Then, do not remove/rename this folder!

-> The plugin system of SPPAS were fully changed at version 1.8.2.
+> The plugin system of SPPAS was fully changed at version 1.8.2;
+> and plugins were all updated at version 1.9.0.
 > Old plugins and new ones are not compatibles.

 #### Installing a plugin

-To install a plugin, follow this workflow:
+To install a plugin, simply follow this workflow:

-1. Download the plugin package (a zip file).
+1. Download the plugin package - e.g. a zip file.
 2. Execute SPPAS.
 3. Click on the 'Plugin' icon then click on the 'Install' button of the toolbar.
-4. Indicate the package of the plugin.
+4. Browse to indicate the plugin package.
 5. See the new plugin icon in the plugins list.

 ![Installing a new Plugin](./etc/figures/plugin-workflow.png)